Intrinsic Worth

 I was auditing a philosophy class with one of the best professors with whom I had ever taken a class.

 But there was something else.
-He consistently and purposefully used the female pronoun, she, instead of the male pronoun, in class examples.*
+He also consistently and purposefully used the female pronoun, she, instead of the male pronoun, in class examples.*

 All through my school career, I had been taught to use the male pronoun as the universal pronoun.

-I had heard people over the years suggest that inclusive pronoun usage is important for gender equality, but to be honest, at that time I thought this was a bit too politically correct and unnecessary.
+I had heard people over the years suggest that inclusive pronoun usage is important for gender equality.
+But to be honest, at that time I thought this was a bit too politically correct and unnecessary.

 I mean, I’m fine, I had thought.
 Using the male pronoun hasn’t hurt me at all.